About the H. Lee Moffitt Cancer Center

 The belief is that patients throughout Florida don’t have to travel to Boston or New York anymore to get the best possible care for mesothelioma.
 It’s already close to home.

-Moffitt oncologist Dr. Scott Antonia, chairman of the thoracic oncology department and a leader of the immunology program at Moffitt, had this to say:
+Dr. Scott Antonia Chairman of the thoracic oncology department and a leader of the immunology program at Moffitt

 Antonia is also the leader of the mesothelioma program at Moffitt, joining medical oncologist Dr. Tawee Tanvetyanon, surgical oncologist Dr. Jacques Fontaine, and radiation oncologist Dr. Craig Stevens as department heads.